I Have No Mouth, and I Must Scream Soundtrack, John Ottman, 1995

 There’s no doubt that the I Have No Mouth, and I Must Scream soundtrack feels overwhelming claustrophobic, as if underscoring a doomed search for answers in some subterranean, darkly-lit cavern.
 But Ottman finds individual tone colours for each protagonist to underscore their individual storyline – which has the added benefit of staving off monotony.
 The fact that Nimdok used to be a Nazi scientist conducting horrific medical experiments is unobtrusively, but effectively communicated by adding snare drums to the ensemble.
 The mock-medieval pomp and stateliness of Ted’s compositions brilliantly comments on his former life as a conman bankrolled by various rich lovers.
 And Garrister’s crushing guilt resulting out of an abusive marriage and institutionalisation of his wife leads to compositions dominated by disorienting percussion.
 Throughout all the doom and gloom of these compositions, Ottman’s melodic writing – no matter how challenging it might be at times – preserves these characters’ humanity.

 The I Have No Mouth, and I Must Scream soundtrack isn’t easy to embrace, but it is never cold, always keeping its emotional connection to its protagonists alive.
 And it’s during each character’s ‘Redemption’ tracks that these glimmers of empathy are allowed to shine bright enough to banish those demons from the past.
 It’s fascinating to witness how Ottman manages to steer these compositions into hopeful, sometimes even bombastic major key territory, without ever sacrificing the music’s ambiguous nature and elusive progressions.
 Even when “Win” celebrates the game’s (very hard to achieve) ‘good’ ending, it does so with a sigh of relief rather than jubilation, yet still builds patiently towards a grandiose conclusion that somehow feels in tune with the rest of the soundtrack.
-A little-known gem, the I Have No Mouth, and I Must Scream soundtrack emerges as one of the intriguing and intricate adventure scores ever written.
+A little-known gem, the I Have No Mouth, and I Must Scream soundtrack emerges as one of the most intriguing and intricate adventure scores ever written.

 - 01 - Ellen's Exploration John Ottman 4:00